omkarbajaj073/ViSQL/notes.md

-1. When you switch between databases, need to remove the widget with the current database and replace it with the widget for the new database.

-2. Things left to do:
+1. Things left to do:

   - displays left -
     - describe table